kamesguen21/encore/README.md

 * FileFetcher - project file loader
 * Easyioc - inversion of control module

-Here are the features that I have working currently:
+Here are the features that currently work:

 * Inversion of control dependency loading
 * Route groups